UPPMAX/R-matlab-julia-HPC/docs/advanced/parallel_computing/README.md

 > Figure 2: a calculation of 16 time units run on 2 cores,
 > where square is a time unit of calculation.
-> :red_square:: a unit of calculation that cannot be run in parallel.
-> :green_square: = a unit of calculation that can be run in parallel.
-> - White square: a unit of calculation that is spent doing nothing

 This takes the calculation down from 16 to 10 time units.
 The so-called 'speedup' of using two workers is 16 / 10 = 1.6.